Eumaeus/CSC-270-Work/README.md

 Edited, 10/21/2019

+## Running Scripts for Validation, Publication, and Analysis

+This repository is an SBT project for running Scala code.
+Everything should be reproducible.

+### Requirements

+- A Java JDK 1.8 or higher.
+- SBT Installed and on the PATH.

+### Running

+- Clone this repository.
+- Navigate to this repository's root level.
+- `$ sbt console`
+- `scala> :load scripts/corpus-char-validation.sc`
+- etc.

 ## Character Validation

-The text has been machine validated as to character-set.
+The text has been machine validated as to character-set using [a Scala script](https://github.com/Eumaeus/CSC-270-Work/blob/master/scripts/corpus-char-validate.sc).
 The following is a complete inventory of the characters present in this text:

 | Character | Character | Character | Character | Character |
 |-----------|-----------|-----------|-----------|-----------|